All Products

 Unify ECS instance expiration dates for centralized renewal

-You can unify the expiration dates of multiple ECS instances to the same day of the month.
-The new billing cycle starts on the renewal date, making it easier to manage renewals.
-For more information, see Synchronize the expiration dates of subscription instances.
+There is an ECS feature that lets you unify expiration dates to renew multiple ECS instances to the same day of the month.
+The new billing cycle starts on the renewal date, which makes it easier to manage renewals.
+For more information, see Unify expiration dates for subscription ECS instances.

 Set resources to not renew to reduce notifications